Brixton railway station: Services

-The service is increased to 4 tph in each direction during the peak hours.
+On weekends, the service is reduced to two trains per hour in each direction.

 Future Proposals

 The London Overground network passes above the station without stopping.
-This segment of the South London Line became part of the network as the second phrase of the East London line extension project.
+This segment of the South London Line became part of the network as the second phase of the East London line extension project.
 Completed in December 2012, the extension connected the South London Line to the East and West London Lines, from Surrey Quays to Clapham Junction.

 The line also passes through Loughborough Junction.
 Adding both stations to the route was excluded from the plan due to the prohibitive cost of building on the high viaducts at each location.
 The proposals drew criticism for not including new interchange stations at these locations.
 Until 1976 trains stopped at nearby East Brixton.
 It has been proposed that this disused station could be reopened instead as the site is close to both Brixton and Loughborough Junction.

 Artworks

 A number of colourful murals have been painted on the outside of the station.
 Inside the station, three bronze sculptures stand on the platforms.
 This work, Platforms Piece by Kevin Atherton, was erected in 1986 and the statues are life casts of three people - two black, one white - who regularly travelled from Brixton.
 The statues, believed to be the first sculptures of black British people in a public place in the UK, were given Grade II listed status in November 2016.